endojs/endo-e2e-tests/test-imports/README.md

 npm test
 ```

+Unless you've edited the test-\*.js files and enabled the `only` command, all individual tests are ignored (marked as failing) and a snapshot of test summary is the only enabled one.
+It allows you to focus on what changes to Endo impact ecosystem compatibility.

 ### Testing local instance

 To test your local Endo, open `index.mjs` and switch the imports to your local path.